astrid-project/cb-manager/README.md

 The ID property type accepts only lowercase values without space that start with an alphabetic character, e.g: apache is valid but not Apache.
 Then, the other two properties are related to the time-stamp:

-1. *timestamp-event* when event is occurred; and
+1. *timestamp_event* when event is occurred; and

-2. *timestamp-agent* when the agent instance collect the data.
+2. *timestamp_agent* when the agent instance collect the data.

-The concept of the agent instance will be described in detail in the following sections.
-For now, it is sufficient to note that, with the term agent instance, we refer to a specific agent installed in the ExecEnv.
+With the term agent instance, we refer to a specific agent installed in the ExecEnv.

 The *exec-env* index contains the *hostname* of the remote host where is it allocated and the *type_id* field that correspond a specified type of ExecEnv.
 The different type of ExecEnv are defined with the index exec-env-type.
 Currently, the available ones are: *i*) *Virtual Machine* and *ii*) *Container*.
 Obviously, it is possible to add other types depending on the specific requirements.

 The *agent-catalog* index contains specific information related to the agents, and in particular the Beats of the Elastic stack and eBPF-based services deployed with the *Polycube* framework.
 For a detailed description of these properties see [^6] and [^7].
 Each agent in the catalog is characterized by one or more options.
-The options are defined with the *agent-option* *nested*-indexd].
+The options are defined with the *agent-option* *nested-index*[^8].
 This index described the option in terms of name and relative type.
 At this moment, the supported types are: *integer* (e.g. 1, 2, etc.), *number* (e..g 1, 2.3, etc.); *time-duration* (e.g. 1s, 2m, 3h, etc.); *string*; *choice*, *obj*, and *boolean* (i.e. true or false).
 There two additional (and optional) properties: *list* and *values*.
 The first one indicate if the option is a list or not (default value: false); while the latter one described the data in the case the type is choice or obj.
 To accept different types, the values property can be of any type.

 All the data of the installed agent is stored in the *agent-instance* index.
 This index contains the options got from the catalog with the actual values.
 In addition, it includes the ID of the ExecEnv where the agent is installed (*exec_env_id*) and the current *status* in terms of *started* or *stopped*.